chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/bounce-house.md

 ## Gameplay

 Once released, the player's marble will be thrown around by two moving tiles at the bottom.
-At the same time is a block with a point value and a "bowl" with a point value rotation around the center of the arena.
+At the same time is a block with a point value of 5 and a bowl with a point value of -1 rotating around the center of the tile.
 Should the player hit the block, will the point value on it be added to their score.
-Should they hit the bowl, will the displayed point value be added to their score and their marble gets eliminated.
+Should they hit the bowl, will the displayed point value be removed from their score and their marble gets eliminated.

 At the bottom-center of the arena is a Gap.
 Said gap has a point value too, which when the player falls through it, will be added to their score.
 Should the Player's marble fall through the gap, will they re-appear at the pipe located at the top of the arena.